 We never know exactly what the birth will be like, so we enter into the unknown tingling with anticipation.
 At the same time, we are filled with an inner stillness which echoes the timelessness of what we are about to do.
 Remember the stereotyped husband who gets flustered and drives away to the hospital, leaving his calm wife in the driveway?
 All women, regardless of preparation, have access to the racial memories that accompany birth.
 We know already.
 We just have to remember.

 We enter the chosen place and create our circle.
 Relying on our intuition and those with whom we have chosen to share this experience, we begin to let go into the process, focusing on what we know.
 There has never been a time more requisite of perfect love and perfect trust.”

 I am trained as a birth doula with Women Offering Mothers Birthing Support (WOMBS), a postpartum care provider (PPCP) with Midwife Cafe, and a HBCBE with HypnoBirthing® International.
-I am also a founding member (Head: Expecting Parents) of the Conscious Parenting Association of South Africa, a member of Doulas of South Africa (DOSA), an expert for BabyYumYum parenting portal, and an endorsed doula at Life Genesis Maternity Clinic.
+I am also a founding member of Consciously Connected, a member of Doulas of South Africa (DOSA), and an expert for BabyYumYum parenting portal.
 I am a registered doula service provider with Discovery Health, Momentum Medical Scheme, and Fedhealth.

 In addition to home births, I support births at the following facilities:

 - This Is Us Mother and Baby Wellness (Les Marais, Pretoria)